-Astra DB Classic database limits
+Astra Managed Clusters database limits

 Monitoring databases

-By design, Astra DB Classic alleviates the complexities of database management so you can focus on developing applications.
+By design, Astra DB alleviates the complexities of database management so you can focus on developing applications.
 Astra DB isn’t compatible with some Cassandra operational tools, such as nodetool and cfstats.

 Astra DB doesn’t support accessing databases with Java Management Extensions (JMX) tools, such as JConsole.